MohammedAli200/Student-Shield/README.md

-# Campus Guardian AI
+# Student-Shield

-Campus Guardian AI is a Smart Student Well-being & Campus Intelligence Platform using the MERN Stack.
+Student-Shield is a Smart Student Well-being & Campus Intelligence Platform using the MERN Stack.

 ## Features
 - Role-based Dashboards (Student, Counselor, Admin)